drts01/notes/stackedit/presentations/2020-py-env.md

 --

 Writing Python code is an enjoyable experience.
-Many great tools are written in Python.
+Many great tools are written in Python, Ansible.
+And many great libraries, such as Pandas.